open5e/open5e/content/srd/magic-items.md

 > *Armor (scale mail), very rare (requires attunement)*

 Dragon scale mail is made of the scales of one kind of dragon.
-Sometimes dragons collect their cast-­‐‑off scales and gift them to humanoids.
+Sometimes dragons collect their cast-­off scales and gift them to humanoids.
 Other times, hunters carefully skin and preserve the hide of a dead dragon.
 In either case, dragon scale mail is highly valued.